-Universities in Australia require additional proof of English language.
-Please see information in the exchange database for the Australian universities what documents can be accepted.
+Universities in Australia and some of the Universities in the United Kingdom require additional proof of English language.
+Please see information in the exchange database for those universities what documents can be accepted.

 In order to apply for exchange studies where the language of instruction is not English, you must attach certification to your application that shows your language skills in the relevant language.
 If you are interested in studying in a country that speaks a language other than English, you must expect instruction to be given in the national language of the country.
 Many European universities offer more courses taught in English at the master level, and less at the bachelor level.

 Language courses may be available for exchange students at your host university, sometimes at an additional cost.
-Consider whether you need to take an extra language course either before you go or during your stay at the foreign university.
+Consider whether you need to take an extra language course either before you go or during your stay at the university abroad.
 One good way of practising the language before you go is to socialise with exchange students studying at SLU.

 The application is open for six weeks before the deadline.
 The link to the application will appear at the top of this page closer to the application period.

 In your application, you can choose up to four different exchange options.
 It is important that all these options offer courses in your area and at the right level.
 You are responsible to research your choices of universities.
 You will be asked to describe some courses you might be interested in taking at each one of your choices.